alicia65/Final-Project/README.md

 and clicks on the add button.
 New doll information will be stored in database.

 ## Known bugs
 Search button might have some bugs.
-I am still working on this button.
+I am still working on these buttons: Search, Update and Delete.
+They are not working as planned.
+My GUI shows two displays: JOptionPane and textField for search button.

+## For improvement
+I would like to improve on designing a(n) better search, update and delete buttons.
+They are on the GUI but are not functionally.
+Furthermore, I will add doll image ions, address multiple languages, reduce buttons to three, remove textFields, and hide JTable for better layout.
+Likewise, I would like to understand more about components before using them, and use better code strategies to enhance the doll app in future.